RIAA equalization: TELDEC/DIN Curve

-Telefunken and Decca founded a record company (Teldec) that used a characteristic which was also proposed for German DIN standards in July 1957 (Entwurf DIN 45533, DIN 45536, and DIN 45537).
+Telefunken and Decca founded a record company (Teldec) that used a characteristic which was also proposed for German DIN (Deutsches Institut für Normung) standards in July 1957 (Entwurf DIN 45533, DIN 45536, and DIN 45537).
 Incidentally, this proposed standard defined exactly the same characteristic as the intermediate CCIR Recommendation No. 208 of 1956, which was valid until about mid-1959.
 Nevertheless, the proposed DIN standards were was adopted in April 1959 (DIN 45533:1959, DIN 45536:1959, and DIN 45537:1959): that is, at a time when the RIAA characteristic was already well-established; and it was in effect until November 1962, when the German DIN finally adopted the RIAA characteristic (DIN 45536:1962 and DIN 45537:1962).
 The extent of usage of the Teldec characteristic is unclear, though.

 The time constants of the Teldec characteristic are 3180 μs (approximately 50 Hz), 318 μs (approximately 500 Hz), and 50 μs (approximately 3183 Hz), thus differing only in the third value from the corresponding RIAA values.
 Although the Teldec characteristic is close to the RIAA characteristic, it is different enough for recordings recorded with the former and played back with the latter to sound a little dull.